jimgerth/sayilar-flutter/README.md

 ### Calculate

-For this exercise, the user is presented with with two numbers written out in Turkish and combined with a mathematical opertaion (e.g. _"bir + iki"_).
+For this exercise, the user is presented with two numbers written out in Turkish and combined with a mathematical opertaion (e.g. _"bir + iki"_).
 Firstly, the user has to recognize each number to get their respective numerical values in order to be able to perform the calculation (e.g. _1 + 2 = 3_).
 Secondly, the user has to translate and write out the answer to the calculation